projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 get a wakeup signal and reset the User VM to emulate the User VM exit from S3.

-Pass-through in Device Model
+Passthrough in Device Model
 ****************************

-You may refer to :ref:`hv-device-passthrough` for pass-through realization in device model.
+You may refer to :ref:`hv-device-passthrough` for passthrough realization in device model.